The Personal Side of Coaching – with Grant Holicky

 Trevor Connor 10:54

-you’re in your first year of coach, and I’m assuming every one of your athletes has followed your plan to the tee without question.
+Well, Robin, you’re in your first year of coach and I’m assuming every one of your athletes has followed your plan to the T without question.

 Robin Carpenter 11:02

-Exactly, actually, it’s funny because one of the things I realized way early on was just how impossible of a job it is to coach somebody if they don’t ever give any feedback.
-Like the number one thing that I tell my athletes so far is like, please, please write comments and like anything at all, it could be two words.
+Exactly.
+Actually, it’s funny because one of the things I realized way early on was just how impossible of a job it is to coach somebody if they don’t ever give any feedback.
+Like the number one thing that I tell my athletes so far is like, please, please write comments in.
+Like anything at all, it could be two words.
 Just anything to let me know, like how you felt?
-Did it go?
-All right?
+Did it go all right?
 Do you think it went all right?
 Do you think it went poorly?
 Like, did you even do it?
-That whole communication side of things is what Grant’s talking about, where it just lays the foundation for all the rest of the sort of aspects of this lifestyle sport, or, you know, these endurance lifestyle sports.
+That whole communication side of things is what Grant’s talking about, where it just lays the foundation for all the rest of the sort of aspects of this lifestyle sport or these endurance lifestyle sports.

 Grant Holicky 11:52

-So I think one of the things I’m really interested in, because I know it from my angle, but I was never that good of an athlete.
-But I’m really interested Starla in.
-And then back to you, Robin after after her is this idea of what why is that important from the athletes point of view?
-You know, that relationship piece?
-You know, I can look at it from a coach and say, Okay, this is important.
-This is important.
-And this is important.
-But I may turn around have athletes gotten that and none of that’s important.
-You’re just full of it, Grant.
-But you know, why is it important from your point of view?
-And what, what matters the most?
-Yeah,
+So I think one of the things I’m really interested in, because I know it from my angle, but I was never that good of an athlete, but I’m really interested Starla and then back to you, Robin after her is this idea of why is it important from the athletes point of view?
+That relationship piece, I can look at it from a coach and say, Okay, this is important.
+This is important and this is important, but I may turn around have athletes go, no, none of that’s important.
+You’re just full of it, Grant, but why is it important from your point of view and what matters the most?

-I mean, the communication part is key.
-I think in training, like, the numbers are great, the workouts are great.
-But none of that matters if, like, if you give me a workout, and I look at it, I’m like, Okay, I’m supposed to be doing these intervals.
-But if I don’t have a full understanding of why I’m doing them and what it is meant to accomplish, then it’s like kind of what’s the point?
-And so I think the communication between the athlete knowing exactly what why they’re doing the workout, why they’re doing the intervals, why it’s developing them in like a race scenario, or just an overall rounding you out as an athlete scenario.
-It’s, it’s kind of pointless.
-And so, for me, what you were saying is like, the comments is so important.
-Like, I just had this conversation with a couple of other athletes that I know where they feel like their coaches are failing them.
-And I’m like, Well, have you actually communicated with your coach?
-Why, why you feel like you’re failing or you’re not progressing?
-And like, it’s more up to you to communicate with your coach, what’s going right, what’s going wrong, versus I mean, you’re just going along, trudging along doing the workouts and not seeing the progress if you’re not telling the coach, that it’s not working.
-I mean, they’re just working blindly.
-And if they’re not hearing from you, and they’re not getting the feedback, they’re just guessing.
-And so I think that communication aspect is the most important part of the coach athlete relationship.
-Because like, if I’m having a bad day, I’m not feeling well, or I have a ton of stress in my life.
-And I can’t mentally go into a workout and nail it, then I feel like I’m failing.
-And then I’m, you know, messaging grant, I’m like, put me back together, because mentally, I’m falling apart.
-And even though I’m, like, been doing this for 20 years, I know if I just miss one workout, it’s not the end of the world, and I’m not starting from ground zero, but I just need to have that communication with grant to tell me, you’re fine.
-Take a rest day, it’s only going to do you, you know, more good than bad by taking a rest day.
-And so it’s just like having that communication and that confidence in what I’m doing and what my coaches you know, supporting me and doing is just absolute key.
+Yeah, I mean the communication part is key.
+I think in training, the numbers are great, the workouts are great, but none of that matters, if you give me a workout and I look at it, I’m like, Okay, I’m supposed to be doing these intervals, but if I don’t have a full understanding of why I’m doing them and what it is meant to accomplish, then it’s kind of what’s the point?
+So I think the communication between the athlete knowing exactly why they’re doing the workout, why they’re doing the intervals, why it’s developing them in like a race scenario or just an overall rounding you out as an athlete scenario.
+It’s kind of pointless and so, what you were saying, the comments is so important.
+I just had this conversation with a couple of other athletes that I know where they feel their coaches are failing them and I’m like, Well, have you actually communicated with your coach, Why you feel like you’re failing or you’re not progressing?
+It’s more up to you to communicate with your coach, what’s going right, what’s going wrong, versus you’re just going along, trudging along doing the workouts and not seeing the progress.
+If you’re not telling the coach that it’s not working, they’re just working blindly and if they’re not hearing from you and they’re not getting the feedback, they’re just guessing.
+So I think that communication aspect is the most important part of the coach/athlete relationship because if I’m having a bad day, I’m not feeling well or I have a ton of stress in my life and I can’t mentally go into a workout and nail it, then I feel like I’m failing and then I’m messaging Grant, I’m like, put me back together because mentally, I’m falling apart and even though I been doing this for 20 years, I know if I just miss one workout, it’s not the end of the world and I’m not starting from ground zero, but I just need to have that communication with Grant to tell me, you’re fine.
+Take a rest day, it’s only going to do you more good than bad by taking a rest day and so it’s just like having that communication and that confidence in what I’m doing and what my coache supporting me and doing is just absolute key.

 Robin Carpenter 14:45

-I so agree with the needing to know why in some cases, sometimes it’s like, if you’re in a really focused environment, like a training camp or something and someone’s telling you to do something, you just sort of buckle down and do it because we’re you know, you’re you know that Everything is going to be put getting pushed to its limit.
-And like, that’s kind of like, that’s an overarching why.
-But having that consistent motivation to get out there, like it really helps to know sort of what the coaches goals are for that workout.
-And it’s also another funny thing about the comments is that I, you know, love comments, but then I go and look back sometimes at my old training, because you know, you have this training peaks diary that I’ve, you know, goes back to 2009, right, it’s, and I’m sure we all we all have one of these, and you can go back and look at this and look at when you had a big success or when you when you felt really good.
-And I get frustrated with myself for not having written in comments, you know, 3468 years ago, when I know that like, I was feeling really good.
-I wonder, I wonder what I did like leading up to that day to like to feel that way.
-And I go back and look, I’m just like, oh, like, no comment, no comment, No comment.
+I so agree with the needing to know why in some cases, sometimes it’s like, if you’re in a really focused environment, like a training camp or something and someone’s telling you to do something, you just sort of buckle down and do it because you know that everything is going to be getting pushed to its limit and that’s an overarching why, but having that consistent motivation to get out there, it really helps to know sort of what the coaches goals are for that workout and it’s also another funny thing about the comments is that I love comments, but then I go and look back sometimes at my old training because we have this training peaks diary that goes back to 2009 and I’m sure we all we all have one of these and you can go back and look at this and look at when you had a big success or when you when you felt really good and I get frustrated with myself for not having written in comments, 3, 4, 6, 8 years ago, when I know that I was feeling really good.
+I wonder what I did like leading up to that day to feel that way and I go back and look, I’m just like, oh, like, no comment, no comment, no comment.
 No heart rate, like nothing.
 Oh, God, what am I doing?
 How do I recreate this?
-It’s just it’s such a useful tool, even in hindsight, later on down the road.
-Yeah, grants always been a great communicator.
+It’s just such a useful tool, even in hindsight, later on down the road.
+Yeah, Grants always been a great communicator.

 Trevor Connor 16:07

-So I want to shift that question a little bit and just ask, you know, not every athlete is coached.
-Is that personal relationship? is some sort of personal relationship still important for athletes who are on their own?
+So I want to shift that question a little bit and just ask, not every athlete is coached.
+Is that personal relationship, is some sort of personal relationship still important for athletes who are on their own?
 Do you feel an athlete can be successful just following a training plan?
-Without having somebody to bounce ideas off, share their feelings with talk about how things are going?
+Without having somebody to bounce ideas off, share their feelings with, to talk about how things are going?

 Grant Holicky 16:32